ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 - The ability to rapidly publish new documents within a series as soon as the requisite level of approval has been obtained.

-When put together, these allow us to radically decrease the time to publish while also cheaply addressing issues as they are discovered.
+When put together, these allow us to cheaply address issues as they are discovered.
 This document focuses on the IETF Stream as that is the dominant source of RFCs.
 However, the contents potentially apply to other streams as well.

 # Conventions and Definitions